 This is a "read-only" property that supplies a list of all other properties which are applicable to the object in question.
-The list is returned as a vector of character vectors in the order in which the corresponding properties are expected by DWC and □ws.
+The list is returned as a vector of character vectors in the order in which the corresponding properties are expected by DWC and DWS.

 '''

-Пис

-'F.MB'
+'F' □WC 'Form'

-ΠWC 'MenuBar'
+'F.MB' □WC 'MenuBar'

 'F.MB' □WG 'PropList'

-Visible FontObj Data EdgeStyle
+Type Visible FontObj Data EdgeStyle MDIMenu PropLi

-Type

-MDIMenu

-PropLi

-st

 '''